Transformative payment integrity: Five ways that plans can reinvent their cost-containment efforts

 1. Focus on an end-to-end strategy

-Data analysis tools like artificial intelligence and machine learning can bring together independent programs, helping plans better understand how to leverage payment integrity solutions for maximum ROI.
-“Carelon was born from one of our country’s biggest health plans,” Hajzak said.
-“So we not only have access to deep data sets and world-class tech tools, but also a really unique bird’s-eye perspective on the industry.
-That allows us to offer solutions that can improve efficiencies across a system, not just in one discrete area.”
+Data analysis tools like artificial intelligence, which includes machine learning, can broaden the amount of data that can be reviewed and help bring together disconnected programs and systems for better program ROI.
+The sophisticated technology can also make the solutions more effective individually.
+“Carelon was born from one of our country’s biggest health plans,” Plante said.
+“That means we have access to deep data sets and world-class tech tools as well as a unique perspective on the industry.
+We offer solutions that can improve efficiencies across an entire system, not just in one focused area and we have the depth many others lack.”

-Plans can then start to ask questions that drive greater transparency and better decision-making, Hajzak said.
+Plans can then start to ask questions that drive greater transparency and better decision-making, Broder said.
 “For example, how do you determine which type of payment integrity strategy should be implemented for maximum recovery of an improperly paid claim?
-What’s the best approach for your program: Is it better to work with different service providers or move to an enterprise platform approach, where you're looking for solutions that integrate lead generation, workflow, automation, and programmatic management?”
-Answering these types of strategic questions can create a cycle of continuous improvement as new insights and possible uses for analytics tools arise.
+What’s the best approach for your program: Is it better to work with different service providers or move to an enterprise platform approach where you're looking for solutions that integrate lead generation, workflow, automation, and programmatic management?”
+Answering these types of strategic questions can create a cycle of continuous improvement as new insights and possible additional uses for analytics tools arise.

 2. Take a proactive, data-driven approach

-“Any payment integrity program that is mature and that's really meeting a health plan’s needs is going to be more proactive about finding opportunities and continuously reassessing and prioritizing those opportunities,” Browder said.
+“Any payment integrity program that is mature and that's really meeting a health plan’s needs is going to be proactive about finding opportunities and will be continuously reassessing and prioritizing those opportunities,” Browder said.
 “Our clients routinely praise us for being highly proactive.
 That's one of the areas we've focused on for several years now: proactive outreach around sharing information and successes, and even sharing when there are issues, too.”

 3. Aim for optimization and efficiency

 Today, payment integrity programs at the highest level of maturity are looking beyond the advances already made to full optimization.
-“They’re focused on three key elements: capturing as much value as possible, delivering high return on investment, and managing member and provider relationships,” Hajzak said.
+“They’re focused on three key elements: capturing as much value as possible, delivering high return on investment, and managing member and provider relationships,” Plante said.

 Optimization isn’t just valuable for health plans.
 “We spent several years intentionally investing in our people, our technology, and our processes,” Browder said.
 “We didn't grow during that time, but in the years since we've almost doubled in size, and we’ve retained most of our people, which is remarkable for an industry that can experience a fair amount of turnover.
 By looking closely at how we do things, we were able to optimize our efforts so that we can be even more effective for our clients.”